A Legacy That Continues

 In 1961, the TSU band claimed another first for historically black universities when it was invited to march in President John F. Kennedy's inaugural parade.
-One of the students who marched in that parade was Edward L. Graves, who is the present director of "The Aristocrat of Bands" since 1979.
-Graves has continued to build the legacy.
+One of the students who marched in that parade was Edward L. Graves, Director of Bands from 1979 to 2014.
 "The Aristocrat of Bands" has shared its characteristic precision and distinctly soulful style with people throughout the country and in foreign lands.

 Greer taught us "to dream and to really work hard."
 Graves recalled.
 He taught us "not to be satisfied with just anything.
 You don’t put a man on the moon without a lot of work."
 He instilled those standards in us.
 He taught us to excel, "to see the BIG PICTURE ".

 Students who achieve membership in "The Aristocrat of Bands" adhere to those standards today.
 Noted as one of the finest and most spectacular university bands in the United States, the Aristocrats are the featured attraction during pre-game and half time performances at all home games and at most out of town competitions.

 Still in demand for halftime performances. parades and other special events, the bands special appearances include a spot in the 1981 CBS television movie " The Concrete Cowboy," a 1982 ad for WSMV, Nashville’s NBC affiliate, a 1984 performance at the Mirage Bowl football game in Tokyo.
 Japan, and a performance at Disney World.
 The band would later return to Washington, D.C. in 1993 and 1997 for the Inaugural Parades of President Bill Clinton.

 THE TRADITION CONTINUES